smereddy/VibeTrail/README.md

 ## 📊 Demo Script

 ### 1. Introduction (30 seconds)
-"TasteTrails transforms any vibe into a day you can actually do by combining LLM understanding with Qloo's cross-domain taste intelligence."
+"vibetrail transforms any vibe into a day you can actually do by combining LLM understanding with Qloo's cross-domain taste intelligence."

 ### 2. Input Demo (30 seconds)
 - Show vibe input: "La La Land weekend"